Red Rooster: Modern era (2003)

+The demographer Bernard Salt has noted that Red Rooster restaurants in Sydney are almost all in Greater Western Sydney, with the 'Red Rooster Line' dividing the city between the richer east and north, and the poorer west and south.

 Marketing and promotions

-In 2009, Red Rooster ran an ad campaign called "They don't get it in America" featuring comedian Tom Gleeson in the United States asking people about Red Rooster.
+In 2009, Red Rooster ran an advertising campaign called "They don't get it in America" featuring comedian Tom Gleeson in the United States asking people about Red Rooster.

-Since 2009, Red Rooster has been a signatory of AQSRII (Australian QSR Initiative for Responsible Advertising and Marketing to Children).
-It has also taken up a self-regulatory standpoint regarding advertising aimed specifically at children and is a long-standing signatory of the Australian Quick Service Restaurant Industry Initiative for Responsible Advertising and Marketing to Children.

 In 2010, Red Rooster was a sponsor of Supercars Championship team Holden Racing Team.
 In 2016, the team returned as the title sponsor of the Sydney SuperNight 300.

 In 2011, Red Rooster changed to promoting its restaurants as healthy, fresh and quick.

-Online ordering

-In September 2014, Red Rooster launched its trial delivery service in New South Wales, in Sydney from the Baulkham Hills restaurant, in partnership with Menulog.
+Red Rooster launched its trial delivery service through Menulog in September 2014 from the Baulkham Hills, New South Wales restaurant, in partnership with Menulog.
 As well as delivery to homes, it was announced delivery options to businesses, sporting clubs and local organisations would be available.